mapeveri/django-musette/roadmap.rst

 **For version (0.3.0) complete the next issues:**

 1. [X] Issue #110 Middleware error
-1. [X] Issue #85 Improve the sending of emails
+2. [X] Issue #85 Improve the sending of emails
+3. [X] Issue #111 Error moderates topic
+4. [X] If errors are found in the previous version.
+They will be arranged

+**For version (0.3.1) complete the next issues:**

-2. [] Issue #87 Migrate web sockets to django-channels
+1. [] Issue #87 Migrate web sockets to django-channels
-3. [] Issue #81 Add docker container
+2. [] Issue #81 Add docker container
-4. [] If errors are found in the previous version.
+3. [] If errors are found in the previous version.
 They will be arranged